nearit/Android-SDK/README.md

 ### Enable Push Notifications ###

 NearIt offers a default push reception and visualization.
 It shows a system notification with the notification message.
-When a user taps on it, it starts your app launcher and passes the intent with all the necessary information about the push, including the reaction bundle.
+When a user taps on a notification, it starts your app launcher and passes the intent with all the necessary information about the push, including the reaction bundle (the content to display).

 To enable push notification (they might be required by certain plugins), add this permission to your app *manifest*
 ```
 # !xml
 <uses-permission android:name="com.google.android.c2dm.permission.RECEIVE" />